LAION-AI/laion.ai/blog/reasoning_game_arena_blog_post.md

 - **Real-time Metrics**: Monitor win rates, reward progressions, and performance trends during gameplay
 - **Multi-Agent Comparison**: Side-by-side visualization of different LLM strategies
 - **Performance Evolution**: Track how agents perform over multiple episodes
-- **Strategy Analysis**: Identify successful patterns and strategic failures

 ## Extensibility and Customization

 Game Reasoning Arena's modular architecture facilitates easy extension by adding new games, adding new LLM providers and adding custom policies such as reinforcement learning policies.

-### Analysis Pipeline Extension
-The reasoning traces database and analysis pipeline are designed to be extensible, allowing researchers to develop custom analysis tools for specific research questions.

 ## Research Applications and Findings